nathankelion/bbc_good_food_scraper/README.md

 # BBC Good Food Recipe Scraper

 This Python package scrapes the BBC Good Food website to extract information about recipes.
-It collects data such as recipe names, cooking times, dietary categories, difficulty levels, nutritional information, and more.
+It collects data such as recipe names, cooking times, dietary categories, difficulty levels, nutritional information, ingredients and more.
 The scraped data is then transformed and uploaded to a database hosted by AWS RDS.

 ## Table of Contents